hashkat/hashkat/docs/tutorial04.md

   weights:    {bin_spacing: linear, min: 1, max: 10001, increment: 1}
 ```

-To better demonstrate the results of a twitter preferential follow model, we are again only going to use *Standard* agents in this simulation.
+To better demonstrate the results of a twitter_suggest follow model, we are again only going to use *Standard* agents in this simulation.
 It is imperative that we have also set the *Standard* agent type's follow rate to 0.0,
 so that the only manner in which agents are connecting with each other is through the *barabasi_connections* they are assigned to make.

 ### Running and Visualizing The Network